-It should be noted that a group of eight out of the 50 logos present at least one more creative, informal, commemorative version (typically in specific periods of time), such as Google with its Doodles or the Design Academy Eindhoven, which name can be handwritten by anyone as they please.
+It should be noted that a group of 8 out of the 50 logos present at least one more creative, informal, commemorative version (typically in specific periods of time), such as Google with its Doodles, or the Design Academy Eindhoven, whose name can be handwritten by anyone as they please.
 Cases like these justify the lower scores when assessing the consistency of details such as strokes, connections and adjustments.
 Thus, in some occasions, this group of brands presents a completely different positioning, more dynamic, metamorphic, on all analysed axes of typeface anatomy, including the most static ones, C1 and C2.

 The final step consisted of representing the classifications/scorings of each one of the 50 logos on a multivariate and multidimensional radar chart.
 This visualisation resource was organised in as many sectors as the different categories that were used to classify the brands.
-In the following figure, and using the average results obtained from both studies brought together, the 50 logos are visually displayed in a way that allows the identification of their dynamic categorisation and typographical consistency (Figure 9).
+In Figure 8, that uses the average results obtained from both studies brought together, the 50 logos are visually displayed in a way that allows the identification of their dynamic categorisation and typographical consistency.